zenack44/2048-on-Nebulas/README.md

 When two tiles with the same picture touch, they merge into one.
 Join the coins et get the Bitcoin tile!

-You can connect to your Nebulas Wallet with your keystore and password to publish your score on the Nebulas Blockchain with a Smart Contract.
+Play the game here : https://zenack44.github.io/2048-on-Nebulas/
-If you need to create a Nebulas Wallet, you can follow this guide : https://medium.com/nebulasio/creating-a-nas-wallet-9d01b5fa2df6
+If you need to create a Nebulas Wallet, you can follow this guide : https://medium.com/nebulasio/creating-a-nas-wallet-9d01b5fa2df6 or install the Nebulas Web Wallet Extension : https://github.com/ChengOrangeJu/WebExtensionWallet

-## Nebulas Smart Conract
+## Nebulas Smart Contract
 This game uses a Smart Contract to save your score et display best scores.
 The public address of the Smart Contract is : `n1rptWohgwPUH511Mn7Lr2LNE6nmd94gMZ9` The source code of the Smart Contract is in the file : `scoresContract.js`